 The French/Francophone minor is designed to provide students with a better understanding of French & Creole languages and Francophone culture.
-This minor is directed at those students who wish to futher develop their language proficiency and can be structured to complement the individual's personal and professional goals.
+This minor is directed at those students who wish to further develop their language proficiency and can be structured to complement the individual's personal and professional goals.

-Minor in French & Francophone Studies (15 Credits) Select Two Courses from the following list: (6 Credits)
+Minor in French & Francophone Studies (15 Credits)